nikolasil/vaccineMonitor_2/README.md

 #### /searchVaccinationStatus

 - Send to the Monitors the command
-- if the monitor does not have the citizen send me -1 if it has 1.
+- if the monitor does not have the citizen send me -1 if it has returns 1.
 - Then i read from the monitor that sends me 1 and print the things that it sends me.

 ### **Script**